What do you mean by Cinnamon?

 - Hair health: The superfood spice is also widely used in the cosmetic industry for fragrant hair washes and bath powders.

 - Anti-inflammatory: In a recent study, it has been found that the spice is used against inflammation to fight infections and tissue health.
-Thus, its use is beneficial during viral infections including coronavirus and covid-19 patients.
+Thus, its use is beneficial during viral infections, including coronavirus and COVID-19 patients.

 - Penile erection: The massage of cinnamon oil on the penile region helps to treat penile erection dysfunction.

-- Cut the risk of heart disease: Research has been shown that the use of cinnamon reduces bad cholesterol and triglycerides and also reduces blood pressure.
+- Cut the risk of heart disease: Research has shown that the use of cinnamon reduces bad cholesterol and triglycerides and also reduces blood pressure.

-7 medicinal uses of cinnamon
+Seven medicinal uses of cinnamon

 - Joint pain: The regular massage of cinnamon oil on joints helps to relieve pain and swelling in these areas.

-- Promotes appetite: The combination of cinnamon, cardamom, and Tamalpatra used in the preparation of medicated wines, which helps to promote appetite and ensures good digestion.
+- Promotes appetite: The combination of cinnamon, cardamom, and Tamalpatra is used in the preparation of medicated wines, which helps to promote appetite and ensures good digestion.

 - Anti-cancerous: It has been studied that cinnamon is used in the prevention and treatment of cancer.